erinprzcom/erinprz/about.md

 <h2>Hi there, I'm a creative spirit, artist, mom and entrepreneur.
 I am the founder of <a href="http://www.fiercelycurious.com">Fiercely Curious</a> and a lifelong creative.
 <br>
-I've lived in Italy, France, and now all Brooklyn home.
+I've lived in Italy, France, and now call Brooklyn home.
 <br>
 Get in touch at erin@fiercelycurious.com
 <br>